csmap-surveys/csmap-surveys.github.io/twitter_compliance.md

 Your participation is helping us to learn more about how people use Twitter in the United States.

 **You were assigned to Fact-Checking Timeline option.
-In this group, as part of this study, you will see a new timeline of fact-checking organizations added to your Twitter feed.**
+As a member of this group in the study, you will see a new timeline of fact-checking organizations added to your Twitter feed.**

 This timeline is formed by  Twitter accounts from reputable fact-checking organizations in the United States.
 These organizations verify the factual accuracy of questioned reporting and statements made by politicians, journalists, government, among others.